ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/radar_axisscaling.md

 ---
+noindex: true
-Title: "Independent Axis Scaling - ScottPlot 4.1 Cookbook"
+title: "Independent Axis Scaling - ScottPlot 4.1 Cookbook"
 Description: "Axis scaling can be independent, allowing values for each category to be displayed using a different scale.
 When independent axis mode is enabled, axis limits are automatically adjusted to fit the range of the data."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71